ARM-software/Arm-2D/documentation/introduction.md

 #### 2.4.1 Synchronous Mode

 The Synchronous mode is also known as the classic mode, in which a function call won't return until the service is finished or an error occurred.
-In the current version of the Arm-2D library, all examples are written in Synchronous mode.

 #### 2.4.2 Asynchronous Mode

 The Asynchronous mode is good for the event-driven design paradigm, and it is suitable for most of the RTOS based applications and applications that are written in protoThread and/or FSM in the bare-metal system.

-The examples and documents for Asynchronous mode will be added soon.
+In the current version of the Arm-2D library, all examples are written in Asynchronous mode.

 ## 3 API Summary for commonly used APIs